Insurance and Billing

 - Radiologist – if an ultrasound or x-ray was sent out for examination

-- Implants – If your doctor requests implants, you will also receive a bill from a third-party implant vendor, typically Access Mediquip.
+- Implants – If your doctor requests implants and your insurance is Anthem Blue Cross or Aetna, you will also receive a bill from a third-party implant vendor, typically IPG.
 Your doctor should have discussed with you that an implant would be required in advance of your surgery.

 Your estimated financial responsibility is due on the day of surgery, so please be aware of your co-pay and/or deductible amounts.
 Waverley recognizes its obligation to remain flexible in financial matters.
 In the event that any of the above conditions cannot be met, please contact us prior to your procedure so that we can set up other financial arrangements.